valkenzz/Bigeleisen_KIE/README.md

 #function to calculate the kie
 kie.KIE(isH,isD,tsH,tsD,T)
 ```
-but you can use excel file in this repository, fill the excel, then execute KieCalculationWithExcel.py in the same directori, or pass the path of the excell then you have just to execute the script for calculate the kie
+You can also use excel file in this repository: fill the excel, then execute KieCalculationWithExcel.py in the same directory or change the path of the excel file, then execute the script to calculate the KIE.

-## repository
+## Repository
-Bigeleisen_KIE.py is the module, with all function for calculate the kie
+Bigeleisen_KIE.py is the module with all functions to calculate the KIE.

-KIE_Vibration.xlsx is the excel you can use for a better "user friendly" experience
+KIE_Vibration.xlsx is the excel you can use for a better "user friendly" experience.

-KieCalculationWithExcel.py you can use with the excel for calculate the kie, that show an example
+KieCalculationWithExcel.py you can use with the excel to calculate the KIE.

-## environement/requirement
+## Environement/Requirement

 pandas and numpy

-## contact
+## Contact

-For any question or bug don't hesitate to contact me at  <strong>valentin.meo.1@ulaval.ca</strong> or use github at : https://github.com/valkenzz/Bigeleisen_KIE
+For any question or bug, don't hesitate to contact me at  <strong>valentin.meo.1@ulaval.ca</strong> or use github at : https://github.com/valkenzz/Bigeleisen_KIE

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.